cryptocreeper94-sudo/darkwavepulse/public/docs/DWT_SMART_CONTRACT.md

-# DWAV Token Smart Contract
+# DWT Token Smart Contract

 ## Overview

-DWAV is a Solana SPL token built with the Anchor framework, designed to power the DarkWave Studios ecosystem with real utility.
+DWT is a Solana SPL token built with the Anchor framework, designed to power the DarkWave Studios ecosystem with real utility.

 ## Token Specifications